BustedTees/teepublic-react/README.md

 ```
 **design**: design object returned from TeePublic APIs, there are several APIs which return design objects, one example is this. (https://api.teepublic.com/v1/docs#/designs/getV1DesignsId)

-**affiliateId**: Your Affiliate ID so that we can track the sale and credit your portion of the revenue to you account.
+**affiliateId**: The Affiliate ID of a given store so that we can track the sale and credit your portion of the revenue to you account.
 You can find this  (https://api.teepublic.com/v1/docs#/stores/getV1StoresId)

-**affiliateNetworkId**: Marcelo, Joe
+**affiliateNetworkId**: Your Affiliate Network ID so we can track the sale and credit your portion of the revenue to the account.
+Since it is possible to have multiple affiliates, and affiliate stores in your network, the Affiliate Network ID is necessary to get credit for sales coming from stores in your network.
+Found as a header `X-AffiliateNetwork-Id` on API responses.

 **storeId**: This is your store id on TeePublic, also returned from the API (https://api.teepublic.com/v1/docs#/stores/getV1StoresId)